Book early & save £25pp / €25pp

 Students will enjoy wandering along this famous street with its variety of shops, cafés, market stalls and street entertainers.

 La Sagrada Família

 Gaudí’s unfinished masterpiece remains a popular tourist attraction and a world renowned emblem of the city.
-Pupils will be amazed by its sheer size and its architectural complexity.
+Students will be amazed by its sheer size and its architectural complexity.

-This world-famous football stadium offers pupils the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.
+This world-famous football stadium offers students the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.

 This fascinating show, based on the heart-stopping and passionate art of Flamenco dancing, is a must for groups and a true cultural experience from Spain’s musical heritage.

 A complete village consisting of streets and squares with reconstructions of famous or characteristic buildings from all over Spain.
 Students can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
 Interactive workshops on Spanish crafts such as ceramics and leather jewellery, and Spanish cooking are also available for groups at Poble Espanyol.